This article discusses the sources and methods behind the "How much did Apollo cost?" resource.

 Project Apollo Cost Data Set (Excel spreadsheet)

-Comprehensive Project Apollo annual cost data, non-inflation adjusted dollar amounts, program-by-program cost breakdowns, construction costs, and relative GDP adjustments are available to download as an Excel spreadsheet or to view as a Google spreadsheet.
+Comprehensive Project Apollo annual cost data, non-inflation adjusted dollar amounts, program-by-program cost breakdowns, construction costs.
+Hosted on Mendeley Data.

 Every NASA budget request between 1960 and now.